KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 15. Show/Hide the :ref:`audio_mixer` tool.
 The audio mixer tool allows audio to be managed in the project.

-16. Show/Hide the :ref:`subtitle` Tool.
+16. Show/Hide the :ref:`effects-subtitles` Tool.
 This will show or hide the subtitle track where subtitles can be created or edited in the project.